MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/yammer-and-office-365.md

 |Future Yammer-Microsoft 365 Groups Integration  <br/> |No  <br/> |
 |Other future Yammer-Office 365 integrations  <br/> |No  <br/> |

  **Login:** Even when an Office 365 tenant is associated with many Yammer networks, one Office 365 user is associated with just one Yammer network.
-And when users access Yammer, they will land in the right network.
+And when users access Yammer, they'll land in the right network.

 - Linda and John are users of the same Office 365 tenant, but members of different networks.
 Suppose that `linda@contoso.com` tries to access Yammer - either by clicking on the Yammer tile or by logging in at `www.yammer.com`.
 Linda will be prompted for their Office 365 credentials, and will land on the `contoso.com` network.
 Similarly `john@fabrikam.com` can access Yammer, login with their Office 365 credentials, and will land on the `fabrikam.com network`.
 If Linda or John were Yammer users previously, their Office 365 accounts will be associated with that already existing Yammer user (no new user will be created).